unity-sds/unity-initiator/README.md

 1. All input L0A files necessary to cover the L0B granule timespan are present in the SDS
 2. The following ancillary files for the input data timespan exist in the SDS and are of the correct fidelity (forecast vs. near vs. medium vs. precise): LRCLK-UTC, orbit ephemeris, radar pointing, radar config, BFPQ lookup tables, LSAR channel data
-3. Metadata regarding NISAR-specific observation plan, CTZ (cycle time zero) and other orbit-related fields fields are available from these ancillary files: dCOP, oROST, STUF
+3. Metadata regarding the NISAR-specific observation plan, CTZ (cycle time zero) and other orbit-related fields fields are available from these ancillary files: dCOP, oROST, STUF

-Reality is that there are a few more things that are checked for during this evaluator run but the gist of the evaluation are the steps above.
 When evaluation is successful, the L0B PGE job is submitted, L0B products are produced, and evaluators for downstream PGEs (e.g. L1) are executed.

-As with triggers above, the unity-initiator github repository provides [examples](terraform-unity/evaluators) of evaluators that can be used as templates to adapt for a mission/project and deployed.
+The unity-initiator github repository provides [examples](terraform-unity/evaluators) of evaluators that can be used as templates to adapt and deploy for a mission or project.
 More importantly, the unity-initiator provides the set of common interaces for which any adaptation-specific evaluator can be called as a result of a trigger event.
-Currently there are only 2 supported interfaces but this repository is set up to easily add new interfaces:
+Currently there are 2 supported interfaces but this repository is organized and structured to easily extend to new interfaces:

 1. Trigger event information published to an evaluator SNS topic + SQS queue executes an evaluator implemented as an AWS Lambda function (submit_to_sns_topic action)
 2. Trigger event information submitted as DAG run for an evaluator implemented in SPS (submit_dag_by_id action)